MarianneClausel/CIRM/README.md

 # Tutorial on Basic Machine Learning at CIRM

 Lectures and labs may be found on this github repository.
-Slides and stuff of this mini-course are inspired by other lectures and material of many colleagues : M.R.
+Slides and stuff of this mini-course are inspired by other lectures and material of M.R.
 Amini, C. Azencott, F. Iutzeler, N. Thome...Feel free to visit their website!

 # Some references
 # A general book on ML theory :